gayatri-10/SQL/README.md

-☕ Coffee Shop Sales Analysis using SQL
+🧠 SQL Projects & Practice Repository

-This project focuses on analyzing coffee shop sales data using SQL.
-It includes various queries to uncover insights such as:
+This repository contains beginner-friendly SQL projects and practice work focused on real-world datasets and business scenarios.
+The goal is to strengthen SQL skills through hands-on data exploration and analysis.

-Total sales and revenue
+📂 Included Projects:

-Best-selling products
+☕ Coffee Shop Sales Analysis

-Monthly and daily sales trends
+Analyzes product-wise and time-based sales trends using SQL queries on a coffee shop dataset.

-Customer purchasing patterns
+🛒 Walmart Sales Data Analysis

-The dataset contains transaction-level data, including product names, quantities sold, prices, and dates.
+Extracts retail insights like category performance, customer types, and sales trends from Walmart’s transactional data.

-📌 Tools Used:
+🛠️ Tools Used:

 MySQL

-Sample CSV dataset
+Sample datasets (CSV format)

-This project is a beginner-friendly attempt to explore real-world business data using SQL for data-driven decision making.
+More datasets and SQL analysis projects will be added as I progress.